OUIsolutions/CWebStudio/README.md

 }

 CWEB_START_MACRO(5001, main_sever);

 ~~~
-## CWEB_NO_STATIC
-when you pass the cweb no static, everything related to the static flag
-wont work

 ## CWEB_DEBUG FLAG
 with cweb debug Flag, it will print stages of aplications , like requests, and each stages